bluewuxi/CodingClub/readme.md

             - Readme.txt    // Copy the exercise requirement in this readme file
             - ApproachTestable.cs  // Your actual work is in DoJob method of this class

+        - Program.cs  // Main function entry.
+You put the tested script into the main function, do a final test, then copy the whole text to the Code Club web to submit.
-        Program.cs  // Main function entry.
-You may also debug your script here TestableConsole.cs // The toolkit classes are defined here to support testing and debugging
+        - TestableConsole.cs // The toolkit classes are defined here to support testing and debugging
+        - Exercises.csproj  // The main project file

     - .gitignore // git settings, to ingnore the build output files when sync to cloud
     - CodingClub.sln // Solution file